Painters

 Primary sources

-1. Vincent van Gogh (Leo Jansen, Hans Luijten, Nienke Bakker, eds.).
-Vincent van Gogh—The Letters, 2009 (Dutch) [letter].
-The complete scholarly edition of the 902 surviving letters, published by the Van Gogh Museum and Huygens ING.
-Available in full in the original Dutch and French with English translation at vangoghletters.org.
+1. Vincent van Gogh — The Letters (Leo Jansen, Hans Luijten, Nienke Bakker, eds.), 2009.
+Complete scholarly edition of the 902 surviving letters, published by the Van Gogh Museum and Huygens ING.
 The single most important primary-source document for any painter in the nineteenth century. [link]

-2. Inge Fiedler et al..
-Van Gogh's Materials and Techniques: Material, Intention, and Evolution, 2016 [archival].
+2. Inge Fiedler et al., Van Gogh's Materials and Techniques: Material, Intention, and Evolution, 2016.
 Art Institute of Chicago technical survey.
-The principal modern material study of Van Gogh's pigment selection, ground preparation, impasto structure, and the fade history of the non-lightfast pigments (geranium lake, chrome yellow).
+Principal modern material study of pigment selection, ground preparation, impasto structure, and fade history.

-3. Jan Hulsker.
-The Complete Van Gogh: Paintings, Drawings, Sketches, 1996 [catalog].
-The revised edition of the Hulsker catalogue raisonné, with JH numbering now standard in Van Gogh scholarship.
-Documents the full 2,100+ surviving works with provenance, dating, and the location of the original "croquis" sketches in the corresponding letters.
+3. Jan Hulsker, The Complete Van Gogh: Paintings, Drawings, Sketches, 1996.
+Catalogue raisonné with JH numbering now standard in Van Gogh scholarship.

-4. Van Gogh Museum Archive, Amsterdam (Dutch) [archival].
-The principal Van Gogh family archive, established through the estate of Jo van Gogh-Bonger (Theo's widow).
-Holds the original letters, preparatory drawings, the Japanese print collection, the palette and brushes, and the complete material study infrastructure. [link]
+4. Van Gogh Museum Archive, Amsterdam.
+Principal Van Gogh family archive.
+Original letters, preparatory drawings, Japanese print collection, palette and brushes, and material study infrastructure. [link]